nftperp/nftperp-sdk/README.md

 [docs](https://nftperp.notion.site/nftperp/nftperp-xyz-2b456a853321481bac47e5a1a6bbfd4e)

-The protocol is currently in BETA on arbitrum mainnet. it uses fake eth for paper trading, and can be obtained from faucet on website/sdk
+The protocol is currently in BETA on arbitrum mainnet. it uses fake eth for paper trading, which can be obtained from faucet on website/sdk

 [beta](https://staging.nftperp.xyz)